Employer of Record

 Income Tax Withholding

 Income tax in Greece is progressive, with rates applied according to specific income brackets.
-For a gross annual salary of €100,000, the income tax withholding can be summarized as follows:
+For employment income, the current scale remains:

 Total Annual Cost

-When combining social security contributions and income tax withholding, the total annual cost of employing an individual with a gross salary of €100,000 is estimated at around €70,190.
-This estimate does not account for additional expenses such as private pension contributions, health insurance, or bonuses, which could further increase the overall cost.
+When combining social security contributions and gross remuneration, the total annual employer cost for an individual with a gross salary of €100,000 must be calculated with reference to the current social security cap and payroll settings.
+Additional expenses such as private pension contributions, private health insurance, allowances, or bonuses may further increase the overall cost.

 Employee Benefits in Greece